Cicada maps show where the noisy insects will emerge in the U.S. this spring

 When will cicadas emerge in spring 2025?

-The huge groups of cicadas emerge when the soil reaches a certain temperature in the spring, according to University of Connecticut researchers.
+The huge groups of cicadas emerge when the soil reaches about 64 degrees Fahrenheit, according to University of Connecticut researchers.
 In warmer states, cicadas usually come out in late April or May.
 In cooler states, their arrival tends to occur in May or early June.

 How long will cicadas be above ground?